Alex-Pearson-Gonzalez/telecom-pipeline/README.md

 - REST API layer (FastAPI) to expose the collected data over HTTP
 - Retry logic with exponential backoff for transient API failures
-- Deployment to a cloud host with a managed PostgreSQL instance
 - Additional RIPEstat endpoints (routing history, geolocation, RPKI validation status)